It’s easy to take your caravan water tank for granted.

 Remember that you should only use a food-grade hose!

-Next, turn the faucet so the water comes through the pipes.
+Next, turn the tap so the water comes through the pipes.

 This will clean the entire pipe system.
 After all, it’s pointless to clean your tank if the pipes are still contaminated with unclean water.
 Once the water starts running through the taps you can shut it off again.